Gioant/Calculator/ReadMe.md

 # Calculator with Keyboard and Mobile Support

-This is a simple calculator project created with Javascript, CSS, and HTML.
+A calculator project created with Javascript, CSS, and HTML.
 It has keyboard support for desktop users and is responsive for mobile users.

 ## Features